Level 2 Drought Response

 What You Need to Know About Commercial Water Uses

 For businesses with lawns, gardens and trees, all of the above restrictions apply.
 These include restrictions regarding the days and times when watering is allowed, as well as the six uses above that are not allowed.
-However, other commercial uses of water that are essential to daily business are expressly permitted.
+However, other commercial uses of water that are essential to daily business are allowed.
 If you have questions about whether your commercial water use is subject to restriction, please ask your water utility or the Georgia Environmental Protection Division.

 A few additional exceptions to the Level 2 outdoor watering restrictions can be found on GA Environmental Protection Division’s site, which includes a copy of the state’s drought management rule.
 If you would like more information on other variances for Level 2 Drought Response that have been granted by GA EPD across the state, click here.

 Steps Metro Atlanta Residents Can Take to Conserve Water